hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 {{< figure src="search_engine.png" caption="Over-simplified general schema of search engines.
 Features extracted from all documents using the indexer are stored in the index database.
 For a search given query, top k documents are retrieved from the index database and then sorted by their relevance to the given query." invertible="true" >}}

 **Indexing** is performed continuously offline.
 At this step, meaningful features and signals from all crawled documents are extracted and stored in the Index database.
 For retail companies, these features can be as primitive as raw description or [TF-IDF][tfidf] of the product description together with its popularity and user rating.
+For web-scale search engines like Google and [Bing][bing], there are multiple indexes:
+- [Inverted Index][inverted_index_wiki] (also referred to as *Posting list*) is used to store the mapping from words or terms back to documents.
+This index is then used to quickly find documents that contain a given word or term and compute term-based scores like [TF-IDF][tfidf] and [BM25][bm25].
+- [Vector Index][vector_index] is used to store the embeddings of documents and queries.
+These embeddings are usually computed using State-of-the-Art contrastive learning neural networks.
+For example, visual search may use [SigLIP][siglip_paper] embeddings, while text search may use BERT-like embeddings.
-For web-scale search engines like Google and [Bing][bing], the index is constructed from thousands of different signals and compressed embeddings from state-of-the-art neural networks.
-Needless to say, feature engineering is extremely important, so the choice of what signals and features to extract is kept secret by each search engine to maintain the competitive edge on the market.
+- *Feature Index* constructed from thousands of different signals and compressed embeddings from state-of-the-art neural networks.
+These features are then used during the re-ranking stage.
+Needless to say, feature engineering is extremely important &mdash; the more expressive your features are, the better your ranking layer will perform.

 **Top-k Retrieval** (sometimes also called *"Level-0 Ranking"* or *"Matching"*) is performed on each user's query to retrieve the potentially relevant documents for the given query.
 For small search engines, simple text matching is usually enough at this stage.
-For web-scale search engines, a hybrid of keyword (entity) matching and [Embedding][embedding_in_ml]-based Retrieval is used.
-In Embedding-based Retrieval, an embedding vector is calculated for the given query, and then k nearest embedding vectors (by euclidean or cosine similarity) of all documents stored in the Index database are retrieved.
+For web-scale search engines, a hybrid of keyword (entity) matching (using Inverted Index) and [Embedding][embedding_in_ml]-based Retrieval is used.
+In Embedding-based Retrieval, an embedding vector is calculated for the given query, and then k nearest embedding vectors (by euclidean or cosine similarity) of all documents stored in the Vector Index database are retrieved.
+At this stage, general-purpose search engines can even use [knowledge graphs][google_knowledge_graph] to expand the query and retrieve more relevant documents.

 [Huang et al. (2020)][fbsearch_embedding] described in detail how Facebook Search is using Embedding-based Retrieval in their search engine.
 [Bing Search][bing], according to their [2018 blog post][bing_img_search_2018], calculates image embeddings in addition to text embeddings for their retrieval stage.
 Google's blog post ["Building a real-time embeddings similarity matching system"][google_building_retrieval] gives us a glimpse of how Embedding-based Retrieval is likely to be performed inside Google, although their inner system is for sure much more sophisticated than that, and is probably combined Rule-based Retrieval as well.

 Algorithmic nerds out there might find it interesting that metric trees (like [k-d tree][kdtree]) is not used in large-scale search engines due to their slow \( O(\log n) \) complexity and large memory consumption.
 Instead, [Approximate Nearest Neighbors (ANN)][ann_methods] search (like [LHS][lhs_hashing] or [PCA hashing][pca_hashing]) is used to achieve close to \(O(1)\) retrieval complexity.
 If you want to learn more about these algorithms, I highly recommend [this Medium post][ann_methods] about ANN search.

 **Ranking** is the step that actually makes search engines work.
 Retrieved documents from the previous step are then ranked by their relevance to the given query and (optionally) the user's preferences.
 While hand-crafted heuristics and rule-based methods for relevance ranking are often more than enough for small and even mid-sized search engines, all big names in the industry right now are using Machine-Learning (i.e. [Learning-to-Rank][ltr]) techniques for search results ranking.
+This can be something as simple as classification or regression-based approaches to give a score to each document, or more general Learning-to-Rank techniques.

 There was a time when [PageRank][pagerank] was a sole ranking factor for Google, but they quickly moved to more sophisticated ranking algorithms as more diverse features are extracted from web pages.
 As of 2020, [PageRank][pagerank] score is still a small part of Google's index, as [confirmed multiple times][pagerank_alive] by googlers.
 Interestingly, for a long time Google has resisted using machine learning for their core search ranking algorithm, as explained in [this Quora answer][google_hates_ml] from 2011 by a former Google engineer.
 For more information about Google's algorithm changes over years, [this blog post][google_algo_changes] is an excellent tracker of their recent publically known major changes.